iBz-04/Devseeker/README.md

 Some of our community members have worked on different research briefs that could be taken further.
 See [this document](https://docs.google.com/document/d/1qmOj2DvdPc6syIAm8iISZFpfik26BYw7ZziD5c-9G0E/edit?usp=sharing) if you are interested.

 ## Terms
-By running devseeker, you agree to our [terms](https://github.com/gpt-engineer-org/gpt-engineer/blob/main/TERMS_OF_USE.md).
+By running devseeker, you agree to our [terms](https://github.com/devseeker-org/devseeker/blob/main/TERMS_OF_USE.md).

-## Relation to gptengineer.app (GPT Engineer)
+## Relation to devseeker.app (GPT Engineer)
-[gptengineer.app](https://gptengineer.app/) is a commercial project for the automatic generation of web apps.
+[devseeker.app](https://devseeker.app/) is a commercial project for the automatic generation of web apps.
 It features a UI for non-technical users connected to a git-controlled codebase.
-The gptengineer.app team is actively supporting the open source community.
+The devseeker.app team is actively supporting the open source community.

 ## Features